rivaldorodrigues/code-kata/README.md

 1. Kata setup ✅
 2. Domain definition ✅
 3. Load NATO dictionary ✅
-4. Check if the punctionatio remains
+4. Check if the punctionatio remains ✅
+5. Translate an empty string ✅
+6. Test strings with only one letter ✅

 ### Utility